mdckendall/git-and-github-fundamentals-GodPizza/README.md

 ### About me

-- I'm trying to learn how use GitHub
+- I'm trying to learn how to use GitHub
 - My favorite food is Pizza, praise the Pizza `\[T]/`
 - My hobbies:
     - Play guitar